Last Updated on May 29, 2021 by Nancie

 Blue Jays have learned to dangle briefly too.
 The jays in my yard only tend to haunt suet feeders in the spring when they have little ones to feed.
 Other birds like Gray Catbirds and Eastern Bluebirds will sometimes adopt a strategy of sitting underneath the feeder to pick up suet other clinging birds drop while eating.

 Why I Like The Birds Choice Upside-Down Suet Feeder

-It took me a little while to warm up to these feeders but I do like them very much now.
+It took me a little while to warm up to the Birds Choice Upside-Down Suet Feeders, but I do like them very much now.
 This feeder is admittedly more expensive than the typical cage suet feeder.
 If cage style feeders are working for you, then you may have no reason to switch.

-They are heavier too, so a squirrel is unlikely to be able to pick the whole thing up or move it to get into it (as I’ve seen larger squirrels do with cage feeders), although I suspect that given time, squirrels might figure out how to lift the roof.
-(A baffle is a necessity with almost any feeder; when hung in the right spot can keep squirrels off suet.)
+They are heavier too, so a squirrel is unlikely to be able to pick the whole thing up or move it to get into it (as I’ve seen larger squirrels do with traditional suet feeders), although I suspect that given time, squirrels might figure out how to lift the roof.
+(A baffle is a necessity with almost any feeder; which, when hung in the right spot, can keep squirrels off suet.)

-I also like that the roof protects suet inside from rain and snow.
+I also like that the roof of upside-down suet feeders protects suet inside from rain and snow.
 I lose less to mold in warm rainy weather.
 Because the suet is hidden inside this feeder, you do need to go out and take a peek underneath every now and then to check if it needs to be refilled.
 (With traditional cage feeders, you can typically see if they are empty from a distance.)
 But otherwise, they are very low-maintenance and easy to use.